around the world

 I've never planned a trip as well as this Indian trip.
 Long before the departure, I'd read about the country and its history, I'd seen plenty of pictures and I'd watched many movies (Bollywood and more).
 Besides the beautiful places I was going to visit, I also knew that it was going to be a shock because of the misery one we can find there and I thought that I was prepared for that… Well, it's only when you get there that one can really measure how basically a human being can live...
 And that hurts no matter how strong you are, or how strong you think you are!

-This first time trip included Mumbai (or Bombay), Ahmedabad, Udaipur, Jaipur, Delhi and Agra and it was planned together with a friend from India, Lien, who accompanied me to all those places like a tour guide and friend.
-Well, to have someone with you who speaks the country language and knows how to deal and bargain with the local people was much appreciated.
+This first time trip included Mumbai (or Bombay), Ahmedabad, Udaipur, Jaipur, Delhi and Agra and it was planned together with a friend from India, Lien, who accompanied me to all those places as a tour guide and friend.
+Well, to have someone with you who speaks the country's language and knows how to deal and bargain with the local people was much appreciated.
 So, thank you Lien for showing me around.
 I was also pleased to have been introduced to some friends and family, and very happy to have made new friends in that part of the world.
 Raakhee, Lalneo, Lal, Vahsi were all very kind to me so, thank you also to all of them for such a great time together!

 About the places: